estherh5/api.crystalprism.io/README.md

     "comment_count": 1, // Number of post comments user has created "drawing_count": 1, // Number of drawings user has created
     "drawing_like_count": 1, // Number of drawings user has liked
+    "email": "", // User-entered on My Account page; only returned if verified bearer token for the user is included or if "email_public" is True
-    "email": "", // User-entered on My Account page "email_public": false, // User specifies if email is viewable on public profile "first_name": "", // User-entered on My Account page "icon_color": "#000000", // User-chosen icon color of public profile "is_admin": true, // Admin status
+    "email_public": false, // User specifies if email is viewable on public profile; only returned if verified bearer token for the user is included
+    "first_name": "", // User-entered on My Account page; only returned if verified bearer token for the user is included or if "name_public" is true
+    "icon_color": "#000000", // User-chosen icon color of public profile
-    "last_name": "", // User-entered on My Account page
+    "last_name": "", // User-entered on My Account page; only returned if verified bearer token for the user is included or if "name_public" is true
-    "name_public": false, // User specifies if name is viewable on public profile "post_count": 10, // Number of posts user has created "rhythm_high_score": 0, // User's high score for Rhythm of Life "rhythm_score_count": 0, // Number of times user has played Rhythm of Life
+    "name_public": false, // User specifies if name is viewable on public profile; only returned if verified bearer token for the user is included
+    "post_count": 10, // Number of posts user has created
+    "rhythm_high_score": 0, // User's high score for Rhythm of Life "rhythm_score_count": 0, // Number of times user has played Rhythm of Life